 Baked Brie with Garlic is THE BEST baked brie recipe you will come across.
-Get your crackers ready for melted cheese that will rock your socks!
+Just like our Cranberry Brie get your crackers ready for melted cheese that will rock your socks!
 Roasted garlic and brie appetizers yes please!!

 Think easy savory recipe that can be featured on a platter for Christmas and you are on the right track!

 For the garlic fans out there, you will also love our Whole Roasted Garlic recipe.